deckgo/deckdeckgo/README.md

 [DeckDeckGo] provides a [CLI](https://github.com/fluster/create-deckdeckgo) and a [starter kit](https://github.com/fluster/deckdeckgo-starter).

-To get started and to create your presentation, simply run the following command and follow the prompt:
+To get started and **to create your presentation**, simply run the following command and follow the prompt:

 ```bash
 npm init deckdeckgo